jtvandijk/pg-polygon-merge-repo/README.md

 8. Repeat.

 #### Usage
-The script can be excecuted by passing __12__ arguments.
+The script can be executed by passing __13__ arguments.
 Arguments simply need to be provided to a config file in the order that is shown below.
 See _config_example.txt_ for an example.
 All arguments are required.
 Input table needs to be set up (including required columns) before running.

   fn_merge_pg_polygons [arguments]